LnrdRmj/PallServer/README.md

 2. Execute the file with whatever u have (u can execute how many clients u want)
 3. Than input the ip of the server (localhost is fine too) and its port and press "Connetti al server" (yes i'm ITALIANO)

-Whenever u're ready, on the server frame, press "Lancia la pallina" to launch the ball.
+Whenever u're ready, on the server frame, press "Lancia la pallina" to launch the ball (the button will get disabled the first time used).
 The ball wil start from the first client u connected to the second one to the third one and so on.

 # Features